Facilities Located in the Mund College Center

 Public safety staff is responsible for campus vehicle registrations and enforcement of campus parking policies.
 All motor vehicles must be registered and display an affixed permit sticker inside the left rear window.
 Vehicle stickers are available at the Office of Public Safety.
 The annual charge to register a motor vehicle is $25 for the entire academic year.
 The per semester registration charge is $15.
 All students, whether living on or off campus, are required to register their motor vehicles in accordance with College policy.
 Students may park only in areas designated as “student parking.”
 Parking is prohibited on walks, driveways, lawns, unlined spaces on parking lots, and all restricted areas.

 Off Campus Vehicle Registration

-Students who are living off campus for the 2015–2016 academic year must register their vehicles with the Office of Public Safety.
+Students who live off campus during the 2017–2018 academic year must register their vehicles with the Office of Public Safety.
 Registration is $15 per semester or $25 for the year.
 Vehicles registered to students living off campus will be treated as “commuter students” and must park accordingly when on the campus of Lebanon Valley College.
-The Annville Township surrounding streets have restrictive parking regulations.
+The Annville Township (www.annvilletwp.com) surrounding streets have restrictive parking regulations.
 Please familiarize yourself with these streets and regulations.